Traveling Artists in Mexico: The First Generation

 Humboldt, An Inspiration

 Artists were inspired too.
 The landscape genre was acquiring singular importance in the Western tradition and the American continent provided new subjects to depict.
-And since there were not prominent Mexican artists, they easily entered the scene.
+And since there were no prominent Mexican artists, they easily entered the scene.
 Many cultural magazines ended up using their works and their explorations resulted in amazing rediscoveries.
-As Humboldt did, they produced illustrated books.
+As Humboldt did, they produced illustrated books

 Octaviano d’Alvimar was one of the first traveling artists in Mexico.
 However, his primary concern was not the landscape.
-He arrived in 1808 under Napoleon I’s orders for a secret mission.
+He arrived in 1808 under the order of Napoleon I for a secret mission.
 He arrived in Texas and was imprisoned.
 In Guanajuato, he met two national heroes, Miguel Hidalgo and Ignacio Allende, and raised suspicion of his conspiracy for which he was expelled.
-Later, he returned once more after the independence war concluded (1822-3).
+Later, he returned once more after the independence war concluded (1822-1823).
 This time, he offered his services to Augustin de Iturbide (Mexico’s future emperor).
 Nonetheless, he left after joining a group of conspirators.

 View of the Major Plaza is arguably his best work.
 It depicted Mexico City’s plaza during a day of celebration, possibly the day Iturbide instituted the Imperial Order of Guadalupe on August 13, 1822.
 Others think it can represent Iturbide’s day of coronation on July 21, 1822.
 Presumably, the white carriage about to enter the National Palace was his.